nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 1.
 The user launches the application today.

 Step 2.
-The user inputs `suggest` command, creating a `SuggestCommand` object.
+The user executes `suggest` command, creating a `SuggestCommand` object.

 Step 3.
 The `SuggestCommand` created is executed by `SuggestCommand#execute()`.